 Ray spent most of his childhood.
 His family changed their surname to Ray due to the fear of anti-Semitism.
 His name evolved to Man Ray after shortening his nickname, Manny, to Man.
 He kept his family background secret for most of his

 career, though the influence of his parents' occupations is evident in many of his works.

 In high school, Ray learned freehand drawing, drafting and other basic techniques of architecture and engineering.
 He also excelled in his art class.
-Though he hated the special attention from his art teacher, he still frequented art museums and studied on his own the works of the Old Masters like Leonardo da Vinci, El Greco, Francisco Goya, and Caravaggio.
+Though he hated the special attention from his art teacher, he still frequented art museums and studied on his own the works of the Renaissance Masters like Leonardo da Vinci, Michelangelo, Titian, and Caravaggio.
 Such self-motivation from the early age proved to be a solid grounding for the versatility he showed throughout his artistic career.
 Upon graduating from high school in 1908, he turned down a scholarship to study architecture, and began pursuing his career as an artist.